-The fundamental role of social determinates of health in fueling the HIV epidemic in Black communities, including racism, homophobia/transphobia, poverty, and HIV stigma.
+- The fundamental role of social determinates of health in fueling the HIV epidemic in Black communities, including racism, homophobia/transphobia, poverty, and HIV stigma.
 As a scholar, I find Link and Phelan's concept of "fundamental causes" to be crucial to thinking about these types of social determinates.
 Researchers, interventionists, and advocates should not miss opportunities to highlight the devastating impacts of these systems of power and privilege so that we address the root causes of poor health, rather than just the proximal determinates.
-(REF: Link/Phelan).

-- 2) The importance of ongoing health-related education for patients and at-risk community members.
+(REF: Link/Phelan). - The importance of ongoing health-related education for patients and affected communities.
 This is a particular concern of mine.
 The HIV field has largely abandoned health education and risk reduction efforts under the assumption that they "do not work."
 While I question some of the ways in which research findings have been interpreted to come to this conclusion, I recognize that intensive educational and skill-building interventions are challenging to bring to scale and sustain over time.
-Nevertheless, I argue that they are necessary, even where not sufficient for addressing the challenge.
+Nevertheless, they are necessary, even where not sufficient for addressing the challenge.
 Providing someone a biomedical intervention, whether as prevention or treatment, without educating them on what it is doing in their bodies or the other implications it has for their health is unethical and can have unforeseen negative consequences.
-Furthermore, evidence is accumulating that many Black people who are at-risk for HIV may never adapt biomedical prevention.
-Other options must remain available to them. - 3) The often-profound impact of syndemic conditions on HIV in Black communities.
+Furthermore, evidence is accumulating that many Black people who are atrisk for HIV may never adapt biomedical prevention.
+Other options must remain available to them.

+• The often-profound impact of syndemic conditions on HIV in Black communities.
 These include mental illness and substance use disorders, but also social epidemics such as incarceration and homelessness.
 While Black people are often not overrepresented among those with many types of mental health conditions and substance use disorders, we often experience more frequent and more severe negative sequelae of these conditions because of our social and structural contexts.
 Comorbid conditions are a theme of our Center and these syndemics are ones that CHIPTS investigators know well and focus on in much of their work.
 We seek to intervene in effective ways with populations with co-occurring conditions and to examine the impact of policies that might ameliorate or worsen their impact.

-I have contended for a long time that successfully ending the HIV epidemic in Black America would require addressing many of the issues that affect the physical, social, economic, and emotional wellbeing of our communities.
+I have long contended that successfully ending the HIV epidemic in Black America would require repairing many of the conditions, attitudes, and dynamics that harm the physical, social, economic, and emotional well-being of our communities.
 This is a tall order.
 PrEP and treatment as prevention may make it possible without such fundamental shifts.
-Nevertheless, the panel makes clear that even with these biomedical advances, we do need to move in the direction of these fundamental changes to have any chance of success.
+Nevertheless, the panelist make clear that, even with these biomedical advances, we do need to move in the direction of these fundamental changes to have any chance of lasting success.